 If your net worth is negative… don’t cry, don’t stomp your feet and say it isn’t fair (I did these things… a few different times).
 We are going to fix it, together.
 A negative number means that you have more debt than you have money/valuable assets… and frankly, this is not surprising!
 The average recent college graduate has approximately $30,000 in student loans outstanding… and that is just for undergrads – postgraduate degrees tack on tons and tons more debt (I am looking at all you MAs, PhDs, MBAs and JDs out there – mo’ money, mo’ problems).
 If you google student loan statistics, your head will explode from all of the scary stats – so don’t – just take my word for it.

-If student loans and/or credit card debt are the major causes in your negative net worth – don’t worry your pretty little head too much… we will address each of these in great detail.
+If student loans and/or credit card debt are the major causes in your negative net worth – don’t worry your pretty little head too much… we address student loans here and credit card debt here in great detail.
 When it comes down to it – student loans are usually the lesser of two evils because the interest rates are typically lower than the interest rates for credit cards.
-I use the words usually and typically – we will look at interest rates in more detail in the coming days.
+I use the words usually and typically – for greater insight into the scary world of credit card interest rates – click here.

 Sincerely yours in harmonious fun and fiscal responsibility,